 Our mission, aims and ethos

-To provide an excellent and stimulating education for boys and girls, by developing character, intellect and physical well being within a happy, scholarly and caring community.
+We aim to develop character, intellect and physical well being within a happy, scholarly and caring community.

+A school for Coventry: a beacon of academic excellence and generous in outlook.
+We enjoy a strong sense of community and our pupils have respect and compassion for others.
+We seek to promote cooperation with the wider community, building partnerships with local schools, universities and other institutions and businesses in the city.
 The school is an International Cross of Nails School (ICONS), linked to the Community of the Cross of Nails at Coventry Cathedral and committed as part of our life and ethos to the mission of the city of Coventry: Peace and Reconciliation.

 The school occupies an attractive, green site approximately 1 mile from Coventry city centre, and is easily accessible by road from surrounding towns and villages.
 Coventry itself is undergoing healthy regeneration after the loss of some manufacturing industry, and is surrounded by some beautiful countryside in the heart of England.
 The school enjoys the educational, artistic and historical benefits of its proximity to Warwick and Coventry Universities, Birmingham, Royal Leamington Spa and Stratford-upon-Avon.